What Is Psychological Distress? An Overview

 • Thoughts of hurting oneself or others*

-Other possible signs of psychological distress may include anxiety, panic attacks, irritability, and tearfulness, which may be seen immediately after a stressful event or when a person is triggered by a memory.
+Other possible signs of psychological distress may include anxiety, panic attacks, irritability, and tearfulness, which may be seen immediately after a stressful event or when a memory triggers a person.

 Getty

 Uncontrolled psychological distress can affect a person in several ways, but there are strategies to manage and even overcome it.
-It may help to seek medical attention when you recognize you are experiencing symptoms of psychological distress.
-A healthcare provider can evaluate any symptoms you report while considering any potential physical causes.
+Mental health services are available if you recognize you are experiencing symptoms of psychological distress.
+A healthcare provider may evaluate symptoms and make an appropriate diagnosis based on general health questionnaires, mental health evaluations, and other factors.

 Once you have seen a physician, there are other things you can do to help relieve psychological distress, including: